nerdofmouth/agency-stack/docs/pages/components/backup_strategy.md

 | `/var/log/agency_stack/components/backup_strategy.log` | Component installation log |
 | `/etc/cron.d/agency-stack-backup-<client_id>` | Cron job configuration |

+## Directory Creation and File Operation Robustness

+All backup scripts and file operations are protected by explicit directory creation (`mkdir -p`) before writing any configuration, log, or secret files.
+This ensures the backup system is robust and installation is repeatable on any target system.

+**Best Practice:**
+AgencyStack install scripts must always create parent directories before any file write, copy, or move operation.
+If you encounter file-not-found errors, verify directory creation logic in your scripts.

 ## Configuration

 The primary configuration file is located at `/opt/agency_stack/clients/<client_id>/backup_strategy/env/restic.env`.
 This file contains: